 Health Assessment Forms

-- Follow-up screens to be used if screenings were done at a specialists office or as a follow up to a well child visit
+- Follow-up screenings are to be used if screenings were done at a specialists office or as a follow-up to a well-child visit

 Child’s up to date immunization (shot) record.
 The doctor’s office can print this for you.

 - Copies of progress notes from a therapist

 - Copy of an Individual Education Plan (IEP) document